One Hundred Years of Solitude: Seventh generation

+Aureliano

 Aureliano is the child of Aureliano and his aunt, Amaranta Úrsula.
 He is born with a pig's tail, as the eldest and long dead Úrsula had always feared would happen (the parents of the child had never heard of the omen).
 His mother dies after giving birth to him, and, due to his grief-stricken father's negligence, he is devoured by ants.